nomssi/abap_scheme/README.md

 [![LISP Inside](https://github.com/nomssi/abap_scheme/blob/master/img/lisplogo_256.png)](http://lisperati.com/logo.html)

+Scheme's uses *symbolic expressions* (S-exps) to represent code *and* data.
+Expressions are then [evaluated](https://docs.racket-lang.org/reference/eval-model.html).
+Those  concepts cannot be expressed in ABAP, except by first implementing a Lisp interpreter in ABAP ([Greenspun 10th rule](http://www.paulgraham.com/quotes.html) ).

 - My initial plan was to write a Lisp workbench for [Martin's Lisp interpreter](https://github.com/mydoghasworms/abap-lisp).
 I changed the target language after reading the *Revised <sup>7</sup> Report on the Algorithmic Language Scheme* aka [R7RS](http://www.r7rs.org/).
-Scheme is a practical language with a very small number of rules for forming expressions that can be composed without restrictions.
 The R7RS offers a lot of examples and test cases to verify my code, so I can work towards compatibility with open source code.

-- In constrast to ABAP, Scheme is lexically scoped and requires proper tail call optimization.
-Scheme's uses *symbolic expressions* (S-exps) to represent code *and* data.
-Expressions are then [evaluated](https://docs.racket-lang.org/reference/eval-model.html).
-Those  concepts cannot be expressed in ABAP, except by first implementing a Lisp interpreter in ABAP ([Greenspun 10th rule](http://www.paulgraham.com/quotes.html) ).
+- In constrast to ABAP, Scheme is a language with a very small number of rules for forming expressions that can be composed without restrictions.
+Scheme is lexically scoped and requires proper tail call optimization.
 Scheme's aptitude at symbolic processing is in display in [symbolic differentiation](https://github.com/nomssi/abap_scheme/wiki/Learn-Try-Symbolic-Derivation).

 ### Features
 - Check the current [list of features](https://github.com/nomssi/abap_scheme/wiki/Features)